couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 These are atomic counter operations for Couchbase.
 They increment or decrement a counter.
 A counter is a key whose value can be parsed as an integer.
-Counter values may be retrieved (without modification) using the :meth:`get` method
+Counter values may be retrieved (without modification) using the :meth:`Connection.get` method

-.. currentmodule:: couchbase.libcouchbase
+.. currentmodule:: couchbase.connection

 .. class:: Connection

     .. automethod:: incr